alfredholmes/latex-blog/README.md

 ...
 (venv) ./manage.py runserver
 ```
 If you navigate to `localhost:8000` you should see an empty version of the site running.
-Navigating to `loaclhost:8000/admin` will and logging in with the account details you made will allow you to edit the site.
+Navigating to `loaclhost:8000/admin` and logging in with the account details you made will allow you to edit the site.